isellsoap/francescoschwarz.com/src/_content/pages/home.md

 2004 was the year where I first learned about and played with web technologies. {{ 'now' | date: '%Y' | minus: 2004 }} years in, I’m still fascinated by how the three frontend pillars HTML, CSS and JavaScript intermesh and thus form the foundation of the web.

-At software service provider **jambit** I designed and implemented websites and frontend features for numerous organisations, amongst others for **Süddeutsche Zeitung**{lang="de"} and **Frankfurter Allgemeine Zeitung**{lang="de"}.
+At software service provider **jambit** I designed and implemented websites and frontend features for numerous organisations, amongst others **Süddeutsche Zeitung**{lang="de"} and **Frankfurter Allgemeine Zeitung**{lang="de"}.
 For the latter one I was a leading part of the team that launched the new website in 2017.

-Today I work at **censhare** to improve the workflow between designers and developers by implementing and advocating for design systems, always with a strong focus on semantic HTML, maintainable CSS architectures, and accessibility.
+Today I work at **censhare** to improve the workflow between designers and developers by implementing and advancing design systems, always with a strong focus on semantic HTML, maintainable CSS architectures, and accessibility.

 You can head over to the [blog](/blog/), check out my [projects](/projects/), or get in touch with me via [Twitter]({{ app.author.twitter }}), [GitHub]({{ app.author.github }}), [LinkedIn]({{ app.author.linkedin }}) or [email](mailto:{{ app.author.email }}).